 Self-care is a hot topic, thankfully, as with life continuing to pick up speed all around us – we’ve got to slow down and look inward, at our own mental health.

 - Relieving anxiety

 - Lowering depression

 - Improving focus

 - Increasing tolerance

 Up the ante with the extensive neurological benefits of meditation.
 Studies show that it increases focus and concentration, and lowers levels of the stress hormone cortisol.

-Please join us and help share our playlist of classes to support your mental health:
+Take a look at our playlist of classes to support your mental health

 Anxiety, stress and depression are often inter-linked.
 They manifest in many different ways, causing everyones’ experience of mental illness to be unique, sometimes including:

 - Physical sickness